blakeroles/domain-insights-application/README.md

     - The user shall be able to remove inspections from this list
 - Exit
     - The application shall exit when the exit button is pressed
+- The application shall take advantage of push notifications for property inspections
+- The user shall be able to set up alerts for if a new property is added in a suburb
+- The user shall be able to set up alerts of median price increase / decrease in a suburb